DBCDK/hejmdal/docs/configuration.md

     "buttonHoverColor": "Login button hover color, default #e56312", "buttonTxtHoverColor": "Login button hover text color, default #ffffff" },
-  "identityProviders" : ["List of idps available for the client (nemlogin, borchk, unilogin, wayf, netpunkt, dbcidp)"], "hideIdentityProviders" : ["List of idps hidden from the user.
+  "logoColor": "Color of hejmdal logo, default #252525", "displayName": "The name of the client using hejmdal, used on the logout screen", "identityProviders" : ["List of idps available for the client (nemlogin, borchk, unilogin, wayf, netpunkt, dbcidp)"], "hideIdentityProviders" : ["List of idps hidden from the user.
 Available as passthru (idp parameter in login)"], "createCulrAccountAgency": "Create user in CULR in this agency, if not found.
-Only used by bibliotek.dk (190101)", "addAsMunicipalityLibrary":  "Array of agencIds to take type as 'folk', default []", "addAsResearchLibrary":  "Array of agencIds to take type as 'forsk', default []", "logoColor": "Color of hejmdal logo, default #252525", "redirectUris": [],
+Only used by bibliotek.dk (190101)", "addAsMunicipalityLibrary":  "Array of agencIds to take type as 'folk', default []", "addAsResearchLibrary":  "Array of agencIds to take type as 'forsk', default []", "redirectUris": [],
   "singleLogoutPath": "/single-logout"
 }